Isopodus/Wroombian/README.md

 *Made just for fun, but can be extended to something more useful with your help.*
 ## Installation
 Project uses internal SPIFFS of ESP32 as filesystem.
 In order to make it work you need to install <a href="https://github.com/me-no-dev/arduino-esp32fs-plugin">Arduino ESP32 filesystem uploader</a> to upload "data" folder contents to ESP.
-You should also change the default settings in "config.json" file, before uploading it to SPIFFS.
-Set Partition scheme of board to "No OTA 2MB APP/2MB SPIFFS" (optional but recommended) and than upload code with regular Arduino IDE.
+You should also change the default settings in "config.json" file, before uploading it to SPIFFS and set Partition scheme of board to "No OTA 2MB APP/2MB SPIFFS" (optional but recommended).
+Than upload code with a regular Arduino IDE.

 ## Available commands:
 - help - show help message